edom/work/edom.github.io/other.md

 - Components for publish-subscribe in Haskell?
     - https://www.stackage.org/lts-6.35/package/broadcast-chan-0.1.1
 - https://wikieducator.org/Main_Page
-- [Thyer's PhD thesis "Lazy specialization"](http://thyer.name/phd-thesis/thesis-thyer.pdf) has an accessible introduction to lambda calculus in Chapter 2.
 - philosophy
     - [The First-Person and Third- Person Views](http://consc.net/notes/first-third.html)
 - The job of a company (a company director?) is to find what to do and find who should do it.